ethanblomquist/osticket/README.md

 </p>

 <h1>osTicket: From Installation to Ticket Resolution</h1>
 This tutorial is a complete guide to installing, configuring and implementing the open-source help desk ticketing system osTicket.
 First we will cover the prerequisites and installation process, then the configuration required post-install.
-Finally we will learn the lifecycle of a supoort ticket from intake all the way through to resolution.<br/>
+Finally we will learn the lifecycle of a support ticket from intake all the way through to resolution.<br/>

 <h3>Environments and Technologies Used</h3>